Irresistible Roasted Red Pepper Hummus

 Watch Us Make the Recipe

 After falling in love with how easy it is to make hummus at home, we decided to play around with some of our favorite store-bought hummus flavors.
+This hummus with spiced beef, feta, and mint is another.

 This time we’re sharing our roasted red pepper hummus recipe — it’s creamy, smooth and so delicious.
 Roasted bell peppers add a smoky sweetness to the hummus.
 We roast the peppers at home (it’s really easy), but you could just as easily use jarred roasted peppers.

 How to Roast Peppers

 Most stores nowadays sell jars of roasted bell peppers, so if you don’t feel like roasting your own, feel free to use the jarred peppers.
 If you do wish to roast your own peppers, to make things simple, we like to remove the core then cut the peppers into a few flat pieces.